nikhil1119/Student-Subject-Management-Syetem/README.md

 - JWT is used for securing the API endpoints.
 - Users can log in with their credentials to obtain a JWT token, which should be included in the `Authorization` header of subsequent requests.
+- Select `Bearer Token` in `Auth Type`

 ## Database Configuration

 - The project uses an H2 in-memory database for simplicity.
-- No additional setup is required for the database.
+- The `schema.sql` file is used to initialize the database schema.

 ## Setup and Running the Application